software-students-spring2025/3-python-package-minesweepers/README.md

 ## Features

-Discordify offers four different text transformation functions:
+Discordify offers five different text transformation functions:

 ### 1. Stutterify
 Adds a stuttering effect to your text, making it look like you're nervous or excited!